Mypy plugin

 - If the

-, you'll get a mypy error any time you use a dynamically-determined alias or alias generator on a model withConfig.allow_population_by_field_name=False
+warn_required_dynamic_aliasesplugin setting is set toTrue, you'll get a mypy error any time you use a dynamically-determined alias or alias generator on a model withConfig.allow_population_by_field_name=False. - This is important because if such aliases are present, mypy cannot properly type check calls to

-.
+__init__.
 In this case, it will default to treating all arguments as optional.

 Prevent the use of untyped fields🔗